rochaporto/openstack-vagrant/README.md

 It provides the basic components split in the following nodes:

-   * puppet: the required modules and manifests for the setup
+   * master: not much here, but it might be useful for additional services
-   * controller: keystone, glance, nova
+   * controller: openstack keystone, glance, nova
-   * compute1: nova-compute
+   * compute1: openstack nova-compute

 ## How